 For those of you not familiar with Pitchapalooza, here’s the skinny: You get 250 words to pitch your book.
 Twenty-five pitches will be randomly selected from all submissions.
 We will then critique the pitches online so you get to see what makes a great pitch.
 We will then choose one winner from the group.
 The winner will receive an introduction to an agent or publisher appropriate for his/her manuscript.
 We will also crown a fan favorite who will receive a free one-hour consult with us (worth $250).

-Beginning February 1, 2013, you can email your pitch to email@example.com.
+Beginning February 7, 2014, you can email your pitch to email@example.com.
 PLEASE DO NOT ATTACH YOUR PITCH, JUST EMBED IT IN THE EMAIL.
-All pitches must be received by 11:59 PST on February 28, 2013.
-The 25 random pitches will be posted on March 5, 2013.
-Winners will be announced on March 15, 2013.
+All pitches must be received by 11:59 PST on March 7, 2014.
+The 25 random pitches will be posted on March 15, 2014.
+Winners will be announced on March 31, 2014.
 Anyone can vote for fan favorite, so get your social media engine running as soon as the pitches go up!

 Like last year, we’re offering free 20-minute consultations (worth $100) to anyone who buys a copy of The Essential Guide To Getting Your Book Published.
 Just attach a copy of your sales receipt to your email and we’ll set up your consultation.

-Our first Pitchapalooza winners, Nura Maznavi and Ayesha Mattu, published a book, Love InshAllah, that is now in its fifth printing.
+Our first Pitchapalooza winners, Nura Maznavi and Ayesha Mattu, published a book, Love, InshAllah, that is now in its fifth printing.
 Their new book, Salaam, Love, has just hit the shelves.
 Then there’s Pitchapalooza winner and NaNoWriMo veteran, Gennifer Albin.
 After she won Pitchapalooza, one of New York’s top agents sold her dystopian novel in a three-book, six-figure deal.
-Her book, Crewel, just came out this past fall and has been lauded in the New York Times.
-Cathy Camper and Raul Gonzalez are our latest winners with great news: they’ve landed a two-book deal for a baking-inspired mystery series with Penguin.
+Her second book, Altered, just came out this past fall.
+Judith Fertig, our latest winner, just signed a two-book deal for a baking-inspired mystery series with Penguin.
 And these are just a very few of our many success stories!